Carolina-Data-Challenge/Virtual-Sneks/README.md

+# Work flow
+The data needed is all included in this repo

+The main scripts needed to run the code are (in order)
+- master_cleaningscript.Rmd
+- ncairquality_analysis.Rmd

+all others include fragment or draft code

+Thank you for your consideration!

 # 2020 CDC Project Submission Template

 This repository is a private space for you and your team to collaborate with one another.
 The datasets for each track are available in [this repository](https://github.com/Carolina-Data-Challenge/datasets) for ease of access.
 While we can only encourage you to work out of this repository throughout the event, do note that **you will be required to submit your project files in this repository for judging**.